rafi/awesome-vim-colorschemes/docs/nanotech-jellybeans.vim.md

     let g:jellybeans_use_lowcolor_black = 1

-*This option was changed to be disabled by default in version 1.7 (unreleased).*
+*This option was changed to be disabled by default in version 1.7.*

 ## Screenshots